-What is Prenormal RMM State and How it Affects Custom Flashing?
+What is Prenormal KG/RMM State and How it Affects Custom Flashing?

 Back in December 2017, Samsung pushed a new security feature to its device’s bootloaders to fight against theft protection.
-This new security feature appears as ‘RMM State’ when your Samsung Galaxy device is booted into Download Mode.
+This new security feature appears as ‘RMM State’ or “KG State” when your Samsung Galaxy device is booted into Download Mode.

-In a nutshell, the problem arises when the RMM State is set to ‘Prenormal’.
-If the Prenormal RMM State is active, it will prevent you from flashing custom binaries like TWRP or carrying out any other sort of modifications to the phone’s software.
+In a nutshell, the problem arises when the KG/RMM State is set to ‘Prenormal’.
+In that case, it will prevent you from flashing custom binaries like TWRP or carrying out any other sort of modifications to the phone’s software.

-There are three simple ways to check if your device is locked and has Prenormal RMM State:
+There are three simple ways to check if your device is locked and has Prenormal KG/RMM State:

 - The OEM Unlock toggle will be missing in Settings > Developer options

-- You will see ‘RMM State: Prenormal‘ in when your Samsung device is in Download Mode
+- You will see ‘RMM State: Prenormal‘ OR ‘KG State: Prenormal‘ when your Samsung device is in Download Mode

 - You will see “Only official released binaries are allowed to be flashed” message when trying to flash custom binaries like TWRP recovery

-You can Bypass Prenormal RMM State and Prevent Locking Again
+You can Bypass Prenormal KG/RMM State and Prevent Locking Again

 A few months ago, we covered a simple trick to fix the Missing OEM Unlock Toggle.
 However, the method didn’t work for long and was patched by Samsung.
 So, it’s highly likely that you will be forced to experience the 7 days lock period for the first time.
 So, if the OEM Unlock toggle is missing on your Samsung Galaxy, you must have a SIM card inserted, connected to the network, and must not reboot your phone for straight 7 Days (168 Hours).